Art Museums, Galleries & Public Art Walks

 THE GOLDEN HISTORY MUSEUM & PARK

 Golden History Museum is a vibrant public space for uncovering and sharing our past.
-The renovation includes new programming spaces, a research center, a hands-on gallery for families with young children, and dynamic new exhibits that highlight the City’s collection of historic objects.
+The programming spaces include a research center, a hands-on gallery for families with young children, and dynamic new exhibits that highlight the City’s collection of historic objects.
 With the vision of “always something new to discover,” the Golden History Museum brings the behind-the-scenes practices of object discovery and preservation to the front of the house.
 Open every day except Tuesday.